The Generate Terms section allows you to define one or more Term Groups, which generate / produce Taxonomy Terms.

 Allows you to specify the Taxonomy that you want to generate Terms for.

-In conjunction with the Method option, there are other generation settings which work in conjunction:
+In conjunction with the Method option, there are other generation settings:

 Once you have completed all fields, you have three options: